paultyng/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

   The private key used by the Kubernetes cluster does not support password encryption.
 Use an unencrypted private key.

 * `multi_az` - (Optional) Enable multiple AZs for the cluster, only when using HA flavors.
 Changing this parameter will create a new cluster resource.
+  This parameter and `masters` are alternative.

+* `masters` - (Optional, List, ForceNew) Specifies the advanced configuration of master nodes.
+  The [object](#cce_cluster_masters) structure is documented below.
+  This parameter and `multi_az` are alternative.
+Changing this parameter will create a new cluster resource.

 * `eip` - (Optional) EIP address of the cluster.